-This page contains information specific for dementia care in North-East India, currently on Assam (Guwahati) and Manipur (Imphal).
-It has been created for the convenience of caregivers of patients of Alzheimer’s Disease and other forms of dementia. [read disclaimer]
+This page contains information specific for dementia care in the North-East India states.
+It has been created for the convenience of caregivers of patients of Alzheimer’s Disease and other forms of dementia. [read disclaimer.]

 - Facilities for patients of Alzheimer’s/ other dementias.

-- Dementia-related material in various Indian languages (including Assamese).
+- Dementia-related material in various Indian languages (including Assamese and Bengali).

 - General tips for locating relevant resources in a city.

 While this page includes several possible dementia care resources and some contact information on these, please note that:

 1) You will need to evaluate them for suitability and reliability.